Heartburn

 Other antacids, such as Rennie and Gaviscon, neutralise the excess acid in the stomach.

 You can buy heartburn treatments online from Prescription Doctor.
-To begin your order, complete our online medical form for one of our doctors to review.
+To begin your order, please complete our online medical form, which will be reviewed by one of our doctors.
 If your order is approved before 3 pm on a weekday, our UK-based pharmacy can dispense and dispatch heartburn medicine straight to your door.

 All items are dispatched in discreet packaging via a next-day delivery to ensure your privacy.